bakkdoor/fancy/README.md

     arguments to Ruby methods.
   - Futures (`future = object @ message`)
   - Async message sends (`object @@ message`)

-##What's still missing?
-  - Some more advanced stuff, e.g. runtime inspection of method calls via MethodContext etc. (saved for later)

 ##How is it implemented?